mocodertz/timetable/README.md

-# timetable
+# Timetable for My College Seminars and Lectures
-Android Mobile App for Showing My University Seminars and Timetable -  First Android App to Develop(2014)
+Android Mobile App for Showing My College Timetable for Seminars and Lectures -  First Android App to Develop(2014)